KoskinenTimo/CityBike-backend/README.md

 @RequestParam(required = false, defaultValue = "10") int journeysPerPage (how many journeys on a page)
 @RequestParam(required = false) Long departureStationId (get journeys which have given departure id)
 @RequestParam(required = false) Long returnStationId (get journeys which have given return id)

+Stations can be requested with path /api/stations or to get just one station with given id /api/stations/id. getStations also has request params to modify response page.

+@RequestParam(required = false, defaultValue = "0") Integer page (which page is wanted)
+@RequestParam(required = false) String filter (station name filter)
+@RequestParam(required = false, defaultValue = "10") Integer stationsPerPage (how many stations on a page)